spryker/spryker-docs/docs/pbc/all/product-information-management/202410.0/base-shop/install-and-upgrade/install-features/install-the-product-comparison-feature.md

 ---
-title: Product Comparison feature integration
+title: Install the Product Comparison feature
-description: Learn how to integrate the Product comparison feature into a Spryker project.
+description: Learn how to install the Product comparison feature.
 last_updated: Oct 7, 2024
 template: feature-integration-guide-template
 ---